 Name of Document Year 6 colour Use Stage 2 leaflet.
+Nurse visit (Information leaflet for Parents/Guardians White with NatCen purple Interviewers will leave a copy of the interviewer version of the Stage 2 leaflet with participants.
+The nurse version of the leaflet provides more information about the nurse visit, including more detail about what measurements will be taken and option to send results to GPs.
+Stage 2 leaflet.
 Nurse Visit (Information leaflet for Children 10 years and under) White with NatCen purple Interviewers will leave a copy of the interviewer version of the Stage 2 leaflet with participants.
 The nurse version of the leaflet provides more information about the nurse visit, including more detail about what measurements will be taken.
-'Why provide a blood sample?' leaflet White with NatCen Turquoise and picture on front A leaflet specifically about the importance of giving a blood sample.
+'Why provide a blood sample?' leaflet White with NatCen Turquoise A leaflet specifically about the importance of giving a blood sample.
 Can be used for all ages but may be particularly useful for parents.
 Standard NatCen venepuncture leaflet White with NatCen Turquoise A leaflet in FAQ format, designed to answer questions specifically about venepuncture.
 Consent booklet (participant copy) Purple Before blood samples are taken - nurses must obtain written consent in the participant copy of the consent booklet.
 The booklet must be left with the participant.
 Consent booklet (office copy) Grey Before blood samples are taken - nurses must obtain written consent in the office copy of the consent booklet.
 The booklet includes despatch notes for the labs and office.
 The booklet must be returned to the office in Brentwood.
 Cryogesic® spray leaflet White with NatCen Turquoise Provides information on Cryogesic® spray.
 Ametop® gel leaflet White with NatCen turqoise For participants under the age of 16.
 Provides information on Ametop® gel.
 Bravery Certificate Pink versions and turquoise versions For children who provide a blood sample.